26 attorneys general stand up against Biden penalizing schools over LGBTQ+ agenda

 The AGs demand that the Biden administration cease a Department of Agriculture directive that threatens federally funded food assistance programs at public schools that do not conform to the LGBTQ+ agenda.

-The Department of Education is considering a similiar proposal to extend federal protections to transgender students.
+The Department of Education is considering a similar proposal to extend federal protections to transgender students.

 A majority of attorneys general (AG) are demanding that the Biden administration cease a Department of Agriculture (USDA) directive that threatens federally funded food assistance programs at public schools that do not conform to the LGBTQ+ agenda.